 Modern dental technology has improved many dental procedures, including root canals.
-Instead of needing drills and files to do them, our dentists in San Diego use lasers to complete root canals.
+Nowadays, Laser Dentistry in San Diego, CA, is used for these procedures.
+Instead of needing drills and files to do them, our dentist in San Diego use lasers to complete root canals.

-Dental lasers can cut through the enamel, bone, or soft tissues, so dentists don’t need to use drills, scalpels, or other tools that can cause discomfort.
+Dental lasers can cut through the enamel, bone, or soft tissues, so dentist in Torrey Hills and Carmel Valley don’t need to use drills, scalpels, or other tools that can cause discomfort.
 With some procedures, numbing agents may not be necessary because dental lasers don’t cause discomfort as drills or scalpels do.

-One of the first things that our dentists do at Modern Dentistry during a root canal is to get rid of the decay in the tooth.
+One of the first things that our San Diego dentist do at Modern Dentistry during a root canal is to get rid of the decay in the tooth.
 This usually means cutting into the enamel and going as deep as the decay goes into the tooth.
 A dental laser can easily vaporize the enamel or soft tissues to remove tooth decay.

-After reshaping the canals, the tooth gets filled with gutta-percha, and a temporary top gets placed on the tooth under the crown arrives.
-The dentist will also shape the tooth in anticipation of fitting the crown.
-Once the crown arrives, our dentists at Modern Dentistry will call you back in to fit the crown onto your tooth.
+After reshaping the canals, the tooth gets filled with gutta-percha, and a temporary top gets placed on the tooth under the dental crown arrives.
+The Carmel Mountain Road dentist will also shape the tooth in anticipation of fitting the crown.
+Once the crown arrives, our dentist at Modern Dentistry will call you back in to fit the crown onto your tooth.